Users are responsible for checking for duplicate or potentially duplicate observations, and explaining any such observations in their proposals.

 See also: JWST Duplication policy

-To avoid unintentional duplications, proposers will be required to check their proposed observations against those already approved (or actually observed in future cycles).
+To avoid unintentional duplications, proposers will be required to check their proposed observations against those already approved (planned or actually observed in future cycles).
 When valid JWST observations have been obtained and archived, users will be able to go to the Mikulski Archive for Space Telescopes (MAST) and use the available tools to ensure their proposed targets are not duplicating existing or planned JWST observations.
-For Cycle 1 General Observers, there are of course no existing observations, but Guaranteed Time Observers (GTOs) and Early Release Science (ERS) proposals will have been accepted prior to Cycle 1.
-The JWST Project will make the relevant materials available to the community by the time of the JWST Cycle 1 Call for Proposals.
+For Cycle 1 General Observers, there are of course no existing observations, but Guaranteed Time Observer (GTOs) and Early Release Science (ERS) proposals have been accepted prior to Cycle 1.
 Note that targets will not be protected, but rather observations with a particular instrument and instrument mode of targets are protected against unjustified duplications.
 Many users will want to do this duplication checking step prior to going to the effort of entering and validating an APT proposal, to avoid the potential of only finding out after the fact that duplications have been proposed.

 Once a proposal is accepted, one of this first steps in proposal processing is a duplication check performed by STScI personnel.
 The STScI software not only checks for duplications against previous and planned observations, but also checks within the ensemble of accepted programs for a given cycle to catch any potential duplications.
 STScI personnel will contact affected PIs to resolve any such duplications if they occur.
 Any duplications found against previous or planned observations that were not revealed by the PI and explicitly approved by the TAC and STScI director may be disallowed and the program's resource allocation decreased accordingly.